 The Master of Science in Athletic Training (MSAT) program at the University of La Verne prepares students to launch careers in a growing field.
 A degree in athletic training helps students develop the skills needed to assess, diagnose, and treat muscle and bone injuries, as well as offer preventative care to patients.

 Combining clinical experience with theoretical knowledge, La Verne’s program positions students to work with a diverse array of patients to overcome injuries and achieve athletic goals.
 Focus is also placed on applying ethical reasoning, cultural competencies, and interpersonal skills needed for success in the field.

-This program can be completed in only five semesters, and graduates are eligible to sit for the Board of Certification Exam, a mandatory examination an individual is required to pass to become a Certified Athletic Trainer.
+This program can be completed in two years, and graduates are eligible to sit for the Board of Certification Exam, a mandatory examination an individual is required to pass to become a Certified Athletic Trainer.